djones2085/meal-prep-coordinator/README.md

 ### Shopping & Cooking Workflow 🟡
 - ✅ Basic shopping list data generation (ingredients and quantities in mealCycle doc) - *Superseded by enhanced generation in Recipe Management.
 This item refers to the new structured list.*
-- ✅ **Measurement Conversion for Shopping Lists:** Implemented robust measurement conversion for ingredients during shopping list generation.
+- ✅ **Measurement Conversion for Shopping Lists:** Implemented robust measurement conversion for ingredients during shopping list generation using the `convert-units` npm package.
 This includes:
-    - Defined comprehensive conversion ratios and standardized unit strings.
+    - Leveraging `convert-units` for comprehensive conversion ratios and standardized unit strings.
-    - Created a utility module (`src/utils/measurementConverter.cjs`) with functions `convertMeasurement` and `simplifyMeasurement`.
-    - Handled non-convertible units gracefully.
+    - Handling non-convertible units gracefully (as supported by the library or by custom logic around it).
-    - Integrated the utility into the backend Cloud Function (`_performAggregation`) to store aggregated quantities with practical units (e.g., 96 tsp becomes 2 cups), while retaining original values for reference.
+    - Integrating the `convert-units` library into the backend Cloud Function (`_performAggregation`) to store aggregated quantities with practical units (e.g., 96 tsp becomes 2 cups), while retaining original values for reference. *Successfully deployed.*
-    - Updated frontend components (`ShopperShoppingListPage.jsx`, `AdminShoppingList.jsx`) to display simplified units/quantities correctly, with an option to view original values.
+    - Updating frontend components (`ShopperShoppingListPage.jsx`, `AdminShoppingList.jsx`) to display simplified units/quantities correctly, with an option to view original values.
-    - Thoroughly tested the conversion utility.
+    - Relying on the thorough testing of the `convert-units` library.
 - ✅ Shopping list: Admin approval step - *Backend function `handleApproveShoppingList` in `MealCycleManagementPage.jsx` used by `AdminShoppingList.jsx` component.*
 - ✅ Shopping list: Editable by admin/shopper - *'On hand' quantities can be edited after list approval.*
 - ✅ Shopping list: Shopper can mark items as 'available on hand' - *Implemented via direct 'on hand' quantity editing and a 'Mark as Acquired' button for ease of use.*